Electromagnetic Scattering Resonances of Quasi-1D Nanoribbons: Electromagnetic scattering from a ribbon

 It is possible to introduce a complementary view, denoted as ``material picture", where the dimensions of the ribbon and the operating wavelength are assigned.
 In this case, the resonance condition for the $n$-th mode is

-The ``material picture'' is particularly relevant because the conductivity of 2D materials, such as graphene ribbons, can be tuned chemically, by electrostatic gating, and by applying a magnetic field.
-In the results section, we show that we can design the resonances in both ways.
+The ``material picture'' is particularly relevant because the conductivity of 2D materials, e.g. graphene ribbons, can be either tuned chemically or by electrostatic gating, while the effective conductivity of a dielectric thin film can be tuned by varying its thickness.

-The model developed so far is valid for a free-standing ribbon.
-Nevertheless, in the limit $kl \ll 1$, it can be easily extended to a ribbon lying on a semi-infinite substrate of permittivity $\varepsilon_S$ by multiplying the non-retarded Green function $g_S$ of Eq. \ref{eq:StaticGreen} by the factor $2/\left(1+\varepsilon_S\right)$.
-This result follows from the method of images for dielectrics \cite{Jackson}.
-Therefore, in the limit $kl \ll 1$, the modes of a ribbon lying on a substrate are identical to the corresponding modes of a free standing ribbon, while the eigenvalues are the ones of a free-standing ribbon scaled of a factor $2/\left(1+\varepsilon_S\right)$.